soundcloud/soundcloud-ruby/README.md

       puts track.permalink_url
     end

-#### Do the OAuth2 user credentials flow and print the username of the authenticated user
+#### OAuth2 user credentials flow and print the username of the authenticated user
     # register a new client, which will exchange the username, password for an access_token
+    # NOTE: the SoundCloud API Docs advices to not use the user credentials flow in a web app.
+    # In any case never store the password of a user.
     client = Soundcloud.new({
       :client_id      => YOUR_CLIENT_ID,
       :client_secret  => YOUR_CLIENT_SECRET,